Understanding PTSD flashbacks and triggers

-PTSD is essentially a memory filing error caused by a traumatic event.
-When you experience something really traumatic such as a physical attack, burglary, miscarriage, or car accident, your body suspends ‘normal operations’ and temporarily shuts down some bodily functions such as memory processing.
+Post Traumatic Stress Disorder is essentially a memory filing error caused by a traumatic event.
+When you experience something really traumatic your body suspends ‘normal operations’ and temporarily shuts down some bodily functions such as memory processing.

 During trauma, your brain thinks ‘processing and understanding what is going on right now is not important!
 Getting your legs ready to run, your heart rate up, and your arms ready to fight this danger is what’s important right now, I’ll get back to the processing later.’

 The distress comes from the fact that the brain is unable to recognise this as a ‘memory’ as it hasn’t been processed as one.
-As such, the facts of what happened, the emotions associated with the trauma and the sensations touch, taste, sound, vision, movement, and smell can be presented by the mind in the form of flashbacks – as if they are happening right now..
+As such, if something reminds you of the trauma (a trigger), the facts of what happened, the emotions associated with the trauma and the sensations touch, taste, sound, vision, movement, and smell can be presented by the mind in the form of flashbacks – as if they are happening right now.

-You probably have experienced your senses being attached to your memories before: the smell mulled wine can bring back memories of a great Christmas party,, or a song can remind you of a great night out you once had.
-Most people have so-called flashbulb memories of where they were and what they were doing when something momentous happened: When Princess Diana died, when they heard about the events of 9/11 etc – so it’s clear that a memory is an all encompassing event, and a traumatic memory is no different.
+You probably have experienced your senses being attached to your memories before: the smell mulled wine can bring back memories of a great Christmas party, or a song can remind you of a great night out you once had.
+Most people have so-called ‘flashbulb memories’ of where they were and what they were doing when something momentous happened: When Princess Diana died, when they heard about the events of 9/11 etc – so it’s clear that a memory is an all encompassing event, and a traumatic memory is no different.

 Today, you are reading this page.
 What if I said ‘tomorrow, I shall ask you to recall the memory of being on this website, and reading this page’.
 When you came to recall it, you would (consciously and unconsciously) recollect the whole event – not just the reading.
 You would perhaps be able to tell me where you were sitting, who you were with, that the tv was on in the background, that you were wearing your pyjamas, that you could smell your soup cooking in the kitchen, that you would hear your neighbours dog barking etc. The memory of ‘simply reading a website’ would contain lots of smaller details, all related to that event.

-Now imagine if reading the website was a trauma which caused PTSD.
-The next time you smelt soup cooking, or heard your neighbours dog barking, your mind would go to find a memory associated with those things (much like smelling suncream evokes memories of a great holiday), and the first thing it might come across is the unfiled event (the trauma) which it serves to you – but as this hasn’t been filed as a memory, it assumes it is a real life event happening now: it can’t distinguish between the two.
+Now imagine if reading the website was a trauma which caused PTSD or C-PTSD.
+The next time you smelt soup cooking, or heard your neighbours dog barking, your mind would go to find a memory associated with those things (much like smelling suncream evokes memories of a great holiday), and the first thing it might come across is the ‘un-filed’ event (the trauma) which it serves to you – but as this hasn’t been filed as a memory, it assumes it is a real life event happening now: it can’t distinguish between the two.
 So in your mind, you are right there, reading the website, hearing the TV in the background, and wearing your pyjamas.
 This isn’t something you can ‘snap out of’ – your mind has presented this to you as fact, and a real situation you are in now – and so you’re reliving that trauma over and over again.

-Because of this, PTSD sufferers can have many ‘triggers’ – sounds, smells, tastes, things you see, emotions you feel etc can all bring back the trauma, presented as real life – a flashback.
+Because of this, PTSD and C-PTSD sufferers can have many ‘triggers’ – sounds, smells, physical sensations, tastes, things you see, emotions you feel etc can all bring back the trauma, presented as real life – a flashback.

 In order to combat and reduce flashbacks, it’s important to understand your triggers.

-A trigger can be anything—a person, place, thing, or situation—that reminds you of the trauma.
 For some people, it’s easy to identify their triggers (for example, a person involved in a car accident may be triggered simply by being in a car, a burglary victim may be triggered by hearing breaking glass, a military veteran might be triggered by loud noises that sound like gunfire).
 Other triggers may take some time to identify and understand.
 For example, maybe a song was playing during your trauma, and now that song or even others in the same genre of music are triggers; an assault victim may be triggered by the smell of alcohol if their attacker had been drinking etc.

 It’s important to understand too that emotions, internal feelings and sensations can also trigger PTSD symptoms.